Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 Appears on charts:

 Emily Jane Harding was born on 29 August 1846.3 She was the daughter of John Ward Harding and Elisa Greathead.
-She died on 20 January 1895 aged 48.3
+Emily died on 20 January 1895 aged 48.3

 Sources of Information